kylejwoo/College-Portfolio/README.md

 # Kyle Woo – Engineering Portfolio

 ## About Me
+I am a **Master of Science in Electrical Engineering (MSEE) candidate** at USC and a **Viterbi Fellow**, building on my strong foundation as a **magna cum laude graduate** with a B.S. in Electrical & Computer Engineering.
+I am also a recipient of the **USC Trustee Scholarship**, the university’s highest merit award.

-Master’s Degree candidate in Electrical & Computer Engineering at USC, graduating **magna cum laude**.
-I am a **Viterbi Fellow** and recipient of the **USC Trustee Scholarship**, pursuing hardware-focused internships and research opportunities.
-My academic and project work center on **PCB design, embedded systems, power electronics, and robotics**, with hands-on experience in custom circuit design, impedance matching, and real-time autonomous systems integration.
-I am passionate about applying engineering principles to solve complex problems in medical devices, autonomous vehicles, and next-generation computing hardware.
+My academic and project experience focus on **PCB design, embedded systems, power electronics, and robotics**, with hands-on work in **custom circuit design, impedance matching, phase shifting, and real-time autonomous system integration**.
+I am passionate about leveraging hardware design and system-level engineering to solve challenges in **medical devices, autonomous vehicles, and next-generation computing hardware**.

 ## Projects
 - [Autonomous Underwater Vehicle (AUV) – Custom PCB + Electrical Architecture](./AUV/README.md)